~ a short story

 “Jokers are wild, D. That means they are the best, most versatile draw.
 Any card you need ’em to be, in any situation.
 That’s your jester.
 Most don’t keep ’em in the deck, see.
 Not a part of the fifty-two.
 Not a part of your standard game.
 But I like to keep our little clown.
 Makes things more interesting.
 Whoever grinned like this at your ‘standard’ game?
 Ha!
 Why not make things wilder? … We only have one of ’em, though.
 Rarity ups the stakes.
 One out of fifty-three means you only draw the jester every once in a while.
 Inevitably it comes when you need him most, to change everything about your hand and the game at whatever stage you come across him, snatching victory from the jaws of defeat and such, spicing the pot with wayward chances and turns within the game.
 Makes it better for everyone, even if they don’t appreciate it.
 Got it? … Shall we play, D?”

-Dom carefully placed the card back into his left breast pocket, patted it twice, and proceeded through the doorway with a developing grin.
+Dom carefully placed the card back into his left breast pocket, patted it twice, and proceeded through the doorway with a painstaking grin.

 Inside, in the wilderness, the people conversed as the music played, lights low and spirits high.
 Low ceilings further shadowed the simple bar’s expanses.
 Dom’s steps lightened one after another.
 At the bar were cadres of companions, new and old, awaiting his arrival with anticipation.
 As Dom took them in, the frayed edges of his person became hardened, his course more definite and clear to him.
 Other parts of him pruned themselves away, easily and in a routined craftsmanship.
 The grin lost its forcefulness and became an easy and sincere smile.
 When the cadre saw Dom, they reciprocated.
 The grift was on.